SuperHomes - come get inspired, go green your home!

 To combat climate change, we need to reduce our global carbon footprint by at least 60% across the board.
 Houses are responsible for 27% of UK carbon emissions.
 So, for older housing, the choice is simple: either we transform our houses or we demolish them, with all the consequent cost, disruption and loss of amenity.
 For parts of London, such as Camden and Kensington and Chelsea the consequences would be disastrous; up to 80% of these homes were built before 1919 and have solid brick walls.

 SuperHomes started life in 2007 as the Sustainable Energy Agency (SEA) Old Home SuperHome project.
-The National Energy Foundation took on responsibility for SuperHomes when SEA merged with the Foundation in 2014.
+The National Energy Foundation, which managed the project from the start, took on full responsibility for SuperHomes when SEA merged with the Foundation in 2014.

 SuperHomes have been renovated to achieve huge carbon savings usually by a combination of highly efficient insulation, energy reductions and often the installation of renewable technologies.
 The properties have all achieved a minimum carbon saving of 60% and most have gone even further.
 Some of the properties are carbon neutral and a few are even climate positive - in other words, they create more energy than they use.